M66B/NetGuard/FAQ.md

 * if using filtering, NetGuard will _need_ internet access (Wi-Fi and/or mobile) in AFWall+
 * if using filtering, when you un/reinstall NetGuard, remember to RE-allow NetGuard in AFWall+
 * if using filtering, applications _need_ VPN internet access (check the box to show that option in AFWall+ settings)

-<a name="FAQ31"></a>
-**(31) Which hosts file should I use?**

-There is no conclusive answer to this question, but my advice is to use a hosts file which is at least maintained.
-You can find some suggestions [here](https://github.com/M66B/NetGuard/issues/277), where you also can find which hosts file *netguard.me/hosts* serves.

 <br />